Chiropteman Objects

 → Character and concept design exploration

-Last update: January 2024
+Last update: May 2025

 "1940.
-Brooks Twain, Gothric City criminologist and medical forensic receives a mysterious package from the future: a helmet created with impossible technology, run by a program (AI-fred) that seems designed to facilitate his investigations.
+Brooks Twain, Gotham City criminologist and medical forensic receives a mysterious package from the future: a helmet created with impossible technology, run by a program (AI-fred) that seems designed to facilitate his investigations.
 Armed with this valuable tool, he decides to adopt a secret identity as a special freelance investigator: The Bat."
 Note: According to some sources, the meaning of the Twain surname is 'divided in two'.

 The protagonist, with and without the mask/helmet